thoni56/c-xrefactory/README.md

 ### Yacc special features

-C code inside semantic actions in a Yacc file will be analysed so that you can (mostly) navigate symbol even inside them.
+C code inside semantic actions in a Yacc file will be analysed so that you can (mostly) navigate symbols even inside them.

 Non-terminals (rule names) can be navigated and completed as if they were any other symbol.
 Furthermore the special symbol `$<n>`, where